abhishekarya1/Hash-Define-myNotes/content/maths/prime-factorization.md

 10. [Betrothed numbers](https://www.geeksforgeeks.org/betrothed-numbers/ ) - Betrothed numbers are two positive numbers such that the sum of the proper divisors of either number is one more than (or one plus) the value of the other number. _n1 = sum2 - 1_ and _n2 = sum1 - 1_. <br>
 11. [k-Rough Number or k-Jagged Number](https://www.geeksforgeeks.org/k-rough-number-k-jagged-number/) - A k-rough or k-jagged number is a number whose smallest prime factor is greater than or equal to the number ‘k’. <br>
 12. [Amicable Pair](https://www.geeksforgeeks.org/check-amicable-pair/) - Two different numbers so related that the sum of the proper divisors of each is equal to the other number. <br>
-13. [Friendly Pair](https://www.geeksforgeeks.org/check-given-two-number-friendly-pair-not/) - Two numbers whose ratio of sum of divisors and number itself is equal.
+13. [Friendly Pair](https://www.geeksforgeeks.org/check-given-two-number-friendly-pair-not/) - Two numbers whose ratio of sum of divisors and number itself is equal. <br>
+14. [P-Smooth Number or P-friable Number](https://www.geeksforgeeks.org/p-smooth-numbers-p-friable-number/) - An integer is _P–smooth_ number if the _largest Prime factor of that number <= p_.
+1 is considered (by OEIS) as P–smooth number for any possible value of P because it does not have any prime factor. <br>
+15. [k-Hyperperfect Number](https://www.geeksforgeeks.org/determine-whether-a-given-number-is-a-hyperperfect-number/) - A number _n_ is called _k-hyperperfect_ if: _n = 1 + k ∑idi_ where all _di_ are the proper divisors of _n_.
+Taking _k = 1_ will give us _perfect numbers_. <br>